krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2017.10.17  	- version 0.3.2 =
+* Fix			- Fixed how we detect if we are on thank you page.
+* Fix			- Removed default value from JS for IE compatability.

 = 2017.10.03  	- version 0.3.1 =
 * Tweak			- Added check to only run order management on Collector orders.